zakirullin/cognitive-load/README.md

 **If you are holding a lot of extraneous stuff in your head, think about future developers, yourself included.
 They would have to recreate this high cognitive load.**

 > **Warning**
 > Be aware that as an author you don't experience high cognitive load because you have developed a mental model of the project over time.
 Others, however, do not have this mental model and would need to invest time in building it.
-This is the Germane cognitive load, which we haven't discussed yet for the sake of simplicity and lower cognitive load.

 *The intricate and multifaceted nature of cognitive load within the realm of comprehension and problem-solving necessitates a diligent and strategic approach in order to navigate the complexities and optimize mental capacity allocation.* `🤯`